syncfusion-content/blazor-docs/blazor/gantt-chart/pdf-export.md

 ### How to change the change page orientation

-The PDF export functionality offers a feature that allows you to change the page orientation of the exported document.
-You can set the page orientation to Landscape (default is Portrait) using the `PageOrientation` property in the `GanttPdfExportProperties` class
+The PDF export functionality allows you to customize the page orientation of the exported document.
+By setting the `PageOrientation` property in the `GanttPdfExportProperties` class, you can switch between Portrait (default) and Landscape orientations based on your requirements.

+The following code snippet demonstrates how to set the page orientation to Landscape in the exported PDF document,

 ```cshtml
 @using Syncfusion.Blazor.Gantt